CARES ACT Section 18004(a)(1) Student Portion

 - The total number of students who have received an Emergency Financial Aid Grant to students under Section 18004(a)(1) of the CARES Act.

-Bakke Graduate University has awarded CARES Funding to 3 students.
+Bakke Graduate University has awarded CARES Funding to 3 students for the October 2020 grant.
+The February 2021 second CARES Funding grant was disbursed to 6 students.

 - The method(s) used by the institution to determine which students receive Emergency Financial Aid Grants and how much they would receive under Section 18004(a)(1) of the CARES Act.